About distance learning

 I have a first degree in science/social science.
 Can I apply?

-You should consider the very considerable challenges of launching into a new subject at Masters level.
+You should consider the very considerable challenges of launching into a new subject at masters level.
 For example, you may be unfamiliar with the practice of researching and writing long essays.
-The concepts, language, method and history of Systematic and Philosophical Theology and Church History will need to be grasped.
+You'll have to become familiar with the concepts, language, method and history of Systematic and Philosophical Theology.

 Should I contact the Course Director before applying?